InfoSecInnovations/Sentinel-Service-Offering/README.md

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FInfoSecInnovations%2FSentinel-Service-Offering%2Fmain%2Farm-templates%2Fworkspace-content.json)

+## Known issues

+- If you tear down a Sentinel instance and redeploy using the same Resource Group and LAW names you can get errors due to the deleted instance not having been completely removed yet.
+- Sometimes the dependencies for the Analytics Rules won't exist yet and they will fail to validate.
+Take note of the ones that didn't deploy and try to enable them later.
+It is generally agreed upon by Sentinel users that enabling Analytics Rules can be a fiddly experience.

 ## Have InfoSec Innovations take care of setting up your Sentinel instance

 Is setting up or tuning Azure Sentinel by yourself a bit too overwhelming?
 Would you like to be able to rely on professional support if things don't go smoothly?
 Please get in touch with us to discuss becoming a client: https://www.infosecinnovations.com/.